DroneDB/docs/docs/overview.md

 ## What is DroneDB

-A set of tools to verify, manage and share aerial data.
+A set of tools to inspect, manage and share aerial data.

 *![Summary](./assets/summary.svg)*